 The Trentino-Alto Adige region is popular for winter sports.
 But the Dolomite mountains are also beautiful in the summer, and Trento is an ideal base for exploring the area.

 Local train services give access to historic towns like Rovereto or Bolzano (where you can visit the majestic Castel Roncolo).
 But you might wish to hire a car to explore the region more fully.
 This is a major wine-growing area, and many of the vineyards are open to visitors.
 And there are hundreds of medieval castles – some with impressive frescoes, all with spectacular locations.
-The Italian Lakes are also within easy reach.
+The Italian Lakes are also within easy reach, and the lakeside town of Riva del Garda is just 40 km away.

 How To Get To Trento